hythloda/support-email/README.md

 In a web browser of your choice you need an "App Passwords".

-Recommend googling this as Google changes the instructions often.
+Recommend Googling this as Google changes the instructions often.
 Your account MUST have 2FA to have an app password

 Once you have the Gmail app password, put in the local .env:
 * Your Gmail address (line 3 of .env)